AlynxZhou/alynx-emacs-config/README.md

 	--with-mailutils
 ```

 Because Homebrew installs packages to `/opt/homebrew` on Apple Silicon machines, `CFLAGS` is needed to find headers and libraries.
+You may or may not add `CC="gcc-15"` to use the real GCC installed by Homebrew (Homebrew always install GCC binary with suffix, so you need to change this when GCC release new version), because using Clang is OK for building Emacs.

 And then compile all sources, and create a `Emacs.app` under `nextstep` dir so we can install it: